Medtronic Infuse Bone Graft Lawyers

 - Failed to adequately warn about the risk that Medtronic Infuse may result in severe damage to the nerves and spinal cord

-The Medtronic Infuse lawyers at Saiontz & Kirk, P.A. are reviewing potential cases for individuals throughout the United States who have experienced side effects or complications following surgery.
+The Medtronic Infuse lawyers at Saiontz & Kirk, P.A. previously reviewed cases for individuals throughout the United States who have experienced side effects or complications following surgery.
+New cases are no longer being accepted.
+This page is maintained for informational purposes only.